-The Heard 'Em Say Poetry Slam Team was created to identify, cultivate, and exhibit exemplary teen poets from the Tampa Bay Area, through the vehicle of 'slam poetry'.?
-The team is committed to developing strong and creative writing, with an emphasis on innovative, energetic, and polished presentations.?
-The Heard 'Em Say Poetry Slam Team is designed to function as an extension of the show (adhering to show guidelines) and to represent the flourishing talent base in the region, as young, modern-day Tampa Bay griots!
+The Heard ‘Em Say Poetry Slam Team was created to identify, cultivate and exhibit exemplary teen poets from Tampa Bay and surrounding areas through the vehicle of ‘slam poetry’.
+The team is committed to developing strong and creative writing with an emphasis on innovative, energetic and polished presentations.
+The Heard ‘Em Say Poetry Slam Team is a program and extension of the Heard ‘Em Say Youth Arts Collective (adhering to organizational guidelines and principles) The team’s goal is to represent the flourishing talent base in the region as young, modern-day Tampa Bay griots!

-The team is organized and coached by: Walter "Wally B." Jennings.?
+The team is organized and executively directed by:

-Any additional Adult Volunteers will be pre-approved by Walter "Wally B." Jennings.?
+Any additional Adult Volunteers will be pre-approved by Walter “Wally B.” Jennings and the Leadership Team.
 We will be sure to inform you in advance of any Adults that may be brought in to volunteer with the teens.

-The teens will prepare group pieces and strengthen individual poems, under the direction and tutelage of the coach and staff in order to compete at the Brave New Voices International Poetry Festival and various other events.?
-We will organize at least one face-to-face practice per week.?
-It is imperative that team members remain in contact via phone or computer between these meetings in order to build chemistry and promote cohesion.?
-Also, team members are required to be prepared AND on time for all practice sessions.?
-Team strategy will most often be determined by the situation (which poem(s) works best given the circumstances).?
-Although it is always 'desirable' that each teen member have the opportunity to perform, it is not always feasible.?
-Poets are encouraged to work towards putting themselves in more favorable positions to perform by ensuring that they are proficient in their individual poems and group pieces.? ??
+The teens will prepare group pieces and strengthen individual poems, under the direction and tutelage of the coach and staff in order to compete at the Brave New Voices International Poetry Festival and various other events.
+We will organize at least one face-to-face practice per week; these practices will increase to twice a week in June and thrice a week in July.
+It is imperative that team members remain in contact via phone or computer between these meetings in order to build chemistry and promote cohesion.
+Also, team members are required to be prepared AND on time for all practice sessions.
+Team strategy will most often be determined by the situation (which poem(s) works best given the circumstances).
+Although it is always ‘desirable’ that each teen member have the opportunity to perform, it is not always feasible.
+Poets are encouraged to work towards putting themselves in more favorable positions to perform by ensuring that they are proficient in their individual poems and group pieces.